Skip to content

 Think of your daily clipper cleaning routine as the foundation of your craft.
 Just like a chef sharpens their knives before service, a barber needs to clean their tools to ensure they perform flawlessly for every client.
 This isn't just about looking professional; it's about client safety, hygiene, and getting the longest possible life out of your equipment.
 A few minutes spent cleaning at the end of the day (and between clients) prevents hair and product buildup that can dull your blades, strain the motor, and lead to costly repairs.
 It’s a simple habit that protects your investment in high-quality clippers and keeps them running smoothly.
 A clean tool delivers a clean cut, every single time.
 This daily maintenance is non-negotiable for anyone serious about their work.
 It ensures your clippers are always ready for action, giving you the reliability you need during a busy day in the shop.

-Clear Hair and Debris from the Blades
+First, Brush Hair from the Blades

 Before you do anything else, make sure your clippers are turned off and unplugged.
 Safety first, always.
 Grab the small cleaning brush that came with your tool (or a similar stiff-bristled brush) and thoroughly sweep away all the loose hair from the blade and the area around it.
 Pay close attention to the space between the teeth of the blade, as this is where tiny hairs love to hide.
 This simple step is critical because trapped hair can clog the blades, causing them to pull on your client’s hair and preventing the clipper from cutting efficiently.
 A clean blade moves freely, giving you the precision you need for sharp lines and smooth fades.

-Wipe Down the Body and Housing
+Next, Wipe Down the Clipper Body

 Once the blades are clear, it’s time to clean the clipper’s body.
 Over the course of a day, the housing can get covered in hair clippings, product residue, and fingerprints.
 Take a soft, dry microfiber cloth and give the entire tool a good wipe-down.
 If you have some stubborn spots from hairspray or other products, you can lightly dampen the cloth with a bit of rubbing alcohol or a mild cleaner.
 Just be sure to wring it out well; you never want liquid seeping into the motor.
 After wiping, make sure the housing is completely dry before you put your clippers away.
 This keeps your gear looking new and professional.

-Disinfect After Every Use
+Always Disinfect After Every Use

 This is the most important step for client safety and professional hygiene.
 After every single haircut, you need to disinfect your blades.
 A quality disinfectant spray like Andis Cool Care or Clippericide is perfect for this.
 These sprays are designed not only to kill bacteria and viruses but also to cool the blades, which is a huge plus during back-to-back appointments.
 To use it, simply hold your trimmers or clippers with the blade facing down and spray them according to the product’s directions.
 This quick spray ensures you’re providing a safe, sanitary service for every person who sits in your chair.

-How Often Should You Oil Your Clippers?
+How Often Should You Oil Your Clipper Blades?

 Think of clipper oil as the lifeblood of your most important tool.
 Without it, you’re running on borrowed time.
 Oiling your clippers is a non-negotiable step that protects your investment by reducing friction between the blades.
 This simple action keeps them from getting too hot, pulling on hair, and wearing out prematurely.
 When your blades move smoothly, you get cleaner cuts, happier clients, and a longer lifespan from your equipment.
 It’s a small habit that pays off big time, ensuring your clippers are always ready for a busy day behind the chair.
 Making oiling a part of your daily routine is just as important as cleaning and disinfecting.
 It’s the final touch that keeps your clippers in peak condition, so you can focus on your craft without worrying about your tools failing you.